micmejia/bible-dump/AMPC/Luke/Luke 2.md

 And as a widow even for eighty-four years.
-She did not go out from the temple [^l]enclosure, but was worshiping night and day with fasting and prayer.
+She did not go out from the temple enclosure, but was worshiping night and day with fasting and prayer.